A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \end{itemize}

 \epubtkImage{LR_14C-prost.png}{ }

-Therefore, the production rate of $^{14}$C in the atmosphere can be modelled for a given time (namely, the modulation potential and geomagnetic dipole moment) and location.
+Therefore, the production rate of \super{14}C in the atmosphere can be modelled for a given time (namely, the modulation potential and geomagnetic dipole moment) and location.
 The global production rate $Q$ is then obtained as a result of global averaging.

-There is still a small unresolved discrepancy in the absolute value of the modeled $^{14}$C production rate.
-Different models yield the global-average production rate of 1.75\,--\,2.3~atoms/cm$^2$/sec \citep[see, e.g.,][and references therein]{obrien79, masarik99, goslar01, usoskin_GRL_SCR06}, which is consistent with a direct estimate of the radiocarbon reservoir, based on analyses of the specific $^{14}$C activity on the ground, 1.76\,--\,2.0 \citep{suess65, damon78, obrien79}.
-On the other hand, the steady-state production calculated from the $^{14}$C inventory in the carbon-cycle model (see Section~\ref{S:14C_cycle}) typically yields 1.6\,--\,1.7~atoms/cm$^2$/sec for the pre-industrial period \citep[e.g.,][and references therein]{goslar01}.
+There is still a small unresolved discrepancy in the absolute value of the modeled \super{14}C production rate.
+Different models yield the global-average production rate of 1.7\,--\,2.3~atoms~\cms \citep[see, e.g.,][and references therein]{obrien79, masarik99, goslar01, usoskin_GRL_SCR06,kovaltsov12}, which is consistent with a direct estimate of the radiocarbon reservoir, based on analyses of the specific \super{14}C activity on the ground, 1.76\,--\,2.0 \citep{suess65, damon78, obrien79}.
+On the other hand, the steady-state production calculated from the \super{14}C inventory in the carbon-cycle model (see Section~\ref{S:14C_cycle}) typically yields 1.6\,--\,1.7~atoms~\cms for the pre-industrial period \citep[e.g.,][and references therein]{goslar01}.
 Thus, results obtained from the carbon cycle models and production models agree only marginally in the absolute values, and this needs further detailed studies.
-In $^{14}$C-based reconstructions, the pre-industrial steady-state production is commonly used.
+The situation has been improved recently, when the newest numerical model \citep{kovaltsov12} yields the global average production of 1.64 and 1.88~atoms~\cms for the modern and pre-industrial periods, respectively.
+In \super{14}C-based reconstructions, the pre-industrial steady-state production is commonly used.